nara256/mhz19_uart/README.md

   normal constractor. if you use this constractor, you must execute begin() function after this constractor execute.

 * MHZ19_uart(int rx, int tx)
-  setting rx and tx pin, and initialize Software Serial.
+  setting rx and tx pin, and initialize Serial.

 ## public function